DjentleViBe/PIRO/README.md

 ```bash
 git clone https://github.com/DjentleViBe/PIRO.git
 ```
-3. Download the necessary executables from the latest [release](https://github.com/DjentleViBe/PIRO/releases/new).
+3. Download the bin directory from the latest [release](https://github.com/DjentleViBe/PIRO/releases/new) to the root directory.
-4. Copy the executables to the [bin](./bin) directory (create one manually in the root directory if it does not exist).
-5. Run the following program to get device details.
+4. Run the following program to get device details.
 Refer [Building](#how-to-build) instructions for compiling the program on your own.

 | File | Operating Sytem |
 | --- | --- |